woogles-io/liwords/docs/techdesigns/presence.md

 `socketsrv` sends a websocket ping for every connection every few seconds, and then reads a pong back from the client.

-Every few pongs, we should update the `last_seen` column for this user.
+Every few pongs, we should update the `last_seen` column for this connection ID.

 ## liwords-api patterns

+### A user makes an API request for their followers

+This usually happens right after opening a new app tab.

+We want the user to get information about what the people they follow are up to.
+We will make a batch query to the `public.user_channel_presences` table for every user_id they follow, and send this data back through HTTP.

+The user needs information on the channel they just joined.
+We make a query to `public.user_channel_presences` table and get the list of users also in this channel.
+This gets sent back through HTTP.

+XXX:  how does the user know what channel they're in? through the socket?

 ### A user is followed